 We are looking for people interested in developmental psychology who are reliable and highly motivated.
 Candidates should be comfortable with and enjoy working with young children; prior experience working with children and/or families (e.g. teaching English, camp counseling, babysitting, caretaking of younger family members) is strongly preferred.
 Completion of at least one course in psychology (e.g. Psych 1, Psych 60, another developmental psychology course) that provides background knowledge about our research and basic understanding of experimental design are strongly preferred.

 Familiarity with Microsoft PowerPoint, Microsoft Excel, Google Sheets, Qualtrics, R (specifically tidyverse), graphic design, or video/animation software are helpful and will allow you to progress more quickly/take on more complex research tasks, but not required (and can be learned over the course of the research experience).

 Prior research experience is not required.

 Research assistants typically engage in and develop their skills in the following activities:

 Research assistants must do exactly one of the following: enroll in 3 units of Psych 195 during each quarter of work, be hired through federal work-study, apply and be admitted through a funded summer internship program, or apply for and receive funding that supports their living while conducting research.
 Research assistants may not receive both academic credit and monetary compensation for the same job on campus.

-We typically do not accept volunteer research assistants, since we would like research assistants to receive academic credit, monetary compensation, or other form of compensation for their work.
-We also cannot accept minors (under the age of 18) as research assistants, due to supervision regulations, unfortunately.Academic year or flex term research assistants
+We do not accept new research assistants who seek to join us in a volunteer capacity.
+We also cannot accept minors (under the age of 18) as research assistants, due to supervision regulations.Academic year or flex term research assistants

 During the academic year (autumn through spring quarters) or during a flex term, Stanford undergraduates can work in our lab through one of two ways: